Bachelor of Arts in Social Work (BASW): Career Growth

 • Geriatric Social Worker: Graduates can work with older adults in various settings, helping them to maintain their independence and quality of life.

-• Health Care Social Worker: Graduates can work in hospitals, clinics, nursing homes and other health care facilities to provide support to patients and their families.
+• Health Care Social Worker: Graduates can work in hospitals, clinics, nursing homes, and other healthcare facilities, supporting patients and their families.

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of a social worker will vary depending on the specific setting and population they are working with.
-However, some common responsibilities include:
+A social worker's duties, tasks, roles, and responsibilities will vary depending on the specific setting and population they are working with.
+However, some everyday responsibilities include:

-• Assessing clients' needs: Social workers meet with clients to assess their needs, strengths, and challenges, and develop a plan of action to help them improve their lives.
+• Assessing clients' needs: Social workers meet with clients to determine their needs, strengths, and challenges and develop a plan of action to help them improve their lives.

-• Providing direct services: Social workers provide a variety of direct services to clients, such as counseling, case management, and support groups.
+• Direct services: Social workers provide various direct services to clients, such as counseling, case management, and support groups.

 • Connecting clients with resources: Social workers help clients access the resources they need, such as housing, food, and medical care.

-• Advocating for clients: Social workers advocate for their clients, helping them to navigate the complex social service system and ensuring that their rights are protected.
+• Advocating for clients: Social workers advocate for their clients, helping them navigate the complex social service system and ensuring their rights are protected.

 • Conducting research: Social workers often conduct research to identify trends and patterns in their clients' lives and use that information to improve their services.